Introduction to Ayurveda

 6. Ayurveda for Energy and Vitality

 Ayurveda’s approach to energy and vitality is multifaceted, with a special focus on adrenal health.
-By supporting your adrenals and finding natural sources of energy, you can stay active and doing what you love without experiencing a crash or depleting yourself afterwards.
+By supporting your adrenals and finding natural sources of energy, you can stay active and doing what you love without experiencing a crash or depleting yourself afterward.

 7. Ayurveda for Beauty